hlelo101/FoxDOS/README.md

 When you first start FoxDOS, the shell starts.
 You can view the version using VER.\
 You can start a program by entering its index.\
 Note that the program index starts at 0, so the 3rd program would be launched by entering 2.\
-The program 1 is the shell, the program 2 is VER and the program 3...
-The third program.
+The program 1 is the shell, the program 2 is VER, the program 3...
+The third program, and the program 4 an error handling testing app.

 # Build
 To build FoxDOS, simply run